plone/plone.recipe.zope2zeoserver/README.txt

   The filename where the ZODB data file will be stored.
   Defaults to var/filestorage/Data.fs.

+blob-storage
+  The folder where the ZODB blob data files will be stored.

 socket-name
   The filename where ZEO will write its socket file.
   Defaults to var/zeo.zdsock.

-zope-conf-additional
+zeo-conf-additional
-  Give additional lines to zope.conf.
+  Give additional lines to zeo.conf.
 Make sure you indent any lines after the one with the parameter.

 Reporting bugs or asking questions